Quaerite et invenietis — "Seek and you will find"

 of the initiation of Americans into a far different life than in past

 decades.
-That will be a strikingly different chronicle, one that will
+That would have been a strikingly different life, one that

 and prosperity.